-- i) Encourage development that minimises carbon emissions, maximises energy efficiency and helps us to adapt to the effects of climate change iii) Protect, enhance and encourage the creation of new areas of green infrastructure, recognising the important role that the natural environment and healthy ecosystems have to play in the future social and economic, as well as environmental sustainability of Copeland - v) Ensure that new development minimises waste and maximises opportunities for recycling - vi) Minimise the need to travel, support the provision of sustainable transport infrastructure and measures that encourage its use green by nature, with existing trees retained and managed and green space encouraged.
+- v) Ensure that new development minimises waste and maximises opportunities for recycling - vi) Minimise the need to travel, support the provision of sustainable transport infrastructure and measures that encourage its use

+There is an opportunity to provide low-carbon holiday accommodation with a light footprint that will protect the habitat and landscape in which it is sited.
+The site will be natural and green by nature, with existing trees retained and managed and green space encouraged.
 With its very close proximity to cycle route 72, it will encourage sustainable transport in the form of cycling tourists and its rural location is idea for this kind of low-impact, highly sustainable travel.
-Our client would seek to install low carbon infrastructure, including electric charging points, to further encourage sustainable travel in this location.
+Our client would seek to install low carbon infrastructure, including electric charging points, to further encourage sustainable travel in this location and secure cycle storage facilities for the pods.